-On December 15, 2016, the Company entered into a purchase agreement (the "Cambridge Purchase Agreement") with Cambridge Equities, L.P., an entity affiliated with the Company's Chairman and CEO Dr. Patrick Soon-Shiong ("Cambridge"), to issue and sell \$10,000 in aggregate principal amount of the Convertible Notes in a private placement pursuant to an exemption from the registration requirements of the Securities Act afforded by Section 4(a)(2) of the Securities Act.
-The Cambridge Purchase Agreement includes customary representations, warranties and covenants by the Company and customary closing conditions (See Note 11).
-The accrued and unpaid interest on the convertible notes was \$162 and \$24 at March 31, 2018 and December 31, 2017, respectively, as part of current related party liabilities on the Condensed Consolidated Balance Sheet.
+On December 15, 2016, the Company entered into the Cambridge Purchase Agreement with Cambridge, an entity affiliated with the Company's Chairman and CEO Dr. Patrick Soon-Shiong, to issue and sell \$10,000 in aggregate principal amount of the Convertible Notes in a private placement pursuant to an exemption from the registration requirements of the Securities Act afforded by Section 4(a)(2) of the Securities Act.
+The Cambridge Purchase Agreement includes customary representations, warranties and covenants by the Company and customary closing conditions (see Note 12).
+The accrued and unpaid interest on the Convertible Notes held by Cambridge was \$162 and \$24 at March 31, 2019 and December 31, 2018, respectively, as part of current related party liabilities on the Condensed Consolidated Balance Sheet.